StephenBondor/Sprint-Challenge-RDBMS/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+  RDBMS is a relational database management system, it is used to manage relationships between sql tables

 1. Why do tables need a `primary key`?

+  To give each row a unique identity

 1. What is the name given to a table column that references the primary key on another table.

+  Forign key

 1. What do we need in order to have a _many to many_ relationship between two tables.

+  a third table that maps this relationship in a 1 to many way from each first table.

 ## Project Set Up